Willj221/nrobinson.me/develop-with-po-util.md

 The most practical way to share a po-util project is to upload it to GitHub, as your project is initialized as a git repository and set up to use [Travis CI](https://travis-ci.org/) for testing.

 Po-util provides another method if you want a "quick and dirty" way to share your code so that it can be built without using po-util.
 Using `$ po lib pack`, you can create a copy of your `firmware/` directory with all symbolic links and libraries packaged inside.
-A tar.gz archive is created as well.
+A .zip archive is created as well.

 When using publicly accessible libraries it is advised that you clean the binaries and libraries from your project.
 This removes the symbolic links from your `firmware` directory, but leaves the libraries your project depends on in your `libs.txt`.